EmergingMarketWatch

 MPC Members

-NameInstitutionViewsLast vote, Oct 2024
+NameInstitutionViewsLast vote, Nov 2024

 Gyorgy Matolcsy, governor President dovish, trend-setter hold

-Barnabas Virag, deputy governor President dovish -
+Barnabas Virag, deputy governor President dovish hold

 Csaba Kandracs, deputy governor President dovish hold